This fascinating game is designed specially for helping your new students to know each other better in first lessons.

 - A black- or whiteboard

 Materials: A piece of chalk or a marker

 Immediate Preparation: Not required

 How to Play.
 To start the game, you ask the children: 'How old are you?'
 As the players take it in turns to answer, you put the corresponding figures in your calculator.
 When everyone has answered, you ask: 'How old are you altogether?'
-Once one of the children has said the precise number, you write it on the board like this:
+Once one of the children has said the correct number, you write it on the board like this:

 Note.
 At higher levels, you may wish to extend the activity.
 To that end, you can calculate additionally the total weight and height of the class.